 Step 1: Identify the hiring needs

 What are your existing hiring needs?
-It may be that an employee just left or a new job position just opened.
-Once you identify the vacancies that exist, you can then define the job specifications such as skills, knowledge, experience, and competencies.
+It may be that an employee just left or a new job position has opened.
+Once you identify the vacancies that exist, you can then define the job specifications, such as skills, knowledge, experience, and competencies.

 Factors that influence recruitment:

 Work culture and working condition within the organization

 The current state of employment in the economy